Managing a Schedules Contract

 - Register with the Vendor Support Center.
 This site provides training, publications, and resources for helping contractors achieve success.

-- Begin with the "New Contractor Orientation Webcast" and “The Steps to Success” guide, which can be found under the Vendor Support Center Publications tab.
+- Begin with the "New Contractor Orientation" and “The Steps to Success” guide, which can be found under the Vendor Support Center Education tab.

-- Create, distribute, and maintain your company pricelist.
-New contractors are required to upload their current approved pricelist to GSA Advantage!®, GSA’s online shopping and ordering system, within six months of contract award.
-Two copies of the pricelist should also be forwarded to your GSA Procurement Contracting Officer (PCO) within 30 days of award.
+- Create, distribute, and maintain your GSA Schedule price list.
+New contractors are required to upload their current approved price list to GSA Advantage!®, GSA’s online shopping and ordering system, within six months of contract award.
+Two copies of the price list should also be forwarded to your GSA Procurement Contracting Officer (PCO) within 30 days of award.
 The information on GSA Advantage!® should be kept current throughout the life of the contract.

 Marketing to the Government